quasar098/midi-playground/README.md

 - the marquee on the title screen (the moving text that appears underneath the title on the main screen; see translations.py file for english example)
 - "restart required"

+(there are more in translations.py)

-if you have any questions on what any texts are supposed to mean, see translations.py for the english examples before you make a github issue
+if you have any questions on what any texts are supposed to mean, see translations.py for the english examples before you make a github pull request

 also, we are only adding real languages (no pirate speak or upside-down language like minecraft)